top of page

 Excessive Tearing or Watering

-While occasional tearing is normal, excessive involuntary tearing or watering of the eyes for prolonged periods of time is typically an indicator of a blocked tear duct or an eye infection.
+While occasional tearing is normal, excessive involuntary tearing or watering of the eyes for prolonged periods may be an indicator of a blocked tear duct or an eye infection.

 Alternatively, it might be a symptom of allergies or dry eye syndrome (when the eye surface is too dry, the body sometimes reacts by producing excessive tears).

-If the tearing persists for more than a few days or is accompanied by other symptoms such as eye pain or redness, please seek medical attention from an ophthalmologist.
+If the tearing persists for more than a few days or is accompanied by eye pain or redness, please seek medical attention from an ophthalmologist.

 Eye Squinting